Seiler Instrument & Mfg. Co.: Seiler Design Solutions, LLC

-Seiler Design Solutions provides affordable architecture, engineering, and construction software solutions with sales, training, technical support, and implementation, as an Autodesk® Gold Partner, the PointCab United States Master Reseller, a Bluebeam Gold Partner, as well as a GeoSLAM reseller.
-Also, under this umbrella falls the Seiler GeoDrones business segment, providing custom drone solutions for those who are focused on Geospatial (Survey/GIS) applications, including agriculture, forensics, inspection, mapping/survey, mining, construction, and public safety.
+Seiler Design Solutions provides architecture, engineering, and construction software with sales, training, technical support, and implementation, as a Autodesk Gold Partner and Bluebeam Gold Partner.
+Also, under this umbrella falls the Seiler GeoDrones business segment, providing custom drones for those who are focused on Geospatial (Survey/GIS) applications, including agriculture, forensics, inspection, mapping/survey, mining, construction, and public safety.

 Medical

 Seiler Instrument’s Medical Division was created in 1950 when Seiler formed an agreement with Carl Zeiss (Jena) to distribute their microscope line in North America.
 After many successful years as a North American dealer for Zeiss, Seiler and Zeiss parted ways.
 This split allowed Seiler to create a new microscope to compete with the Zeiss product line and to develop partnerships in Germany, South America, and Asia.
-Seiler’s Microscope Division provides high quality optics and services to the medical and dental industry.
-Seiler offers a full line of medical microscope products including: Colposcopes, Ear Nose and Throat (ENT), Audiology, Compound and Laboratory Microscopes, Multidisciplinary Surgery Microscopes and Surgical Loupes.
-They also offer a complete line of dental microscopy products including: Surgical Microscopes, Dental Loupes, Loupe Lights, and Dental Stools.
+Seiler’s Microscope Division provides optics and services to the medical and dental industry.
+Seiler offers a line of medical microscope products including: Colposcopes, Ear Nose and Throat (ENT), Audiology, Compound and Laboratory Microscopes, Multidisciplinary Surgery Microscopes and Surgical Loupes.
+They also offer dental microscopy products including: Surgical Microscopes, Dental Loupes, Loupe Lights, and Dental Stools.